yeahgo/Are-you-hungry-team-13/README.md

  * Use "Yelp Restaurant Info Scraper.ipynb" to get search urls and scrape information for restaurants with different cuisine type.
 The script iterates through all locations in NYC.
  * After getting the csv for each cuisine type, we use "Dataframe Cleaner.ipynb" to clean and merge all the csv files as a final dataframe.
 We use this final dataframe (final_df.csv) as our database.
+ * Our final dataframe has about 1800 NYC restaurants.

 **Recommendation Engine**:
 The recommendation engnine enables users to input features that indicate their preferences.Our machine can output top 3 restaurants with highest yelp rating from as our recommendation for the user.